carolynduby/ApacheMetronWorkshop/03_EnrichingSquid/README.md

 ![Edit mysquid sensor](images/edit_mysquid.png)

 3. Metron configuration files are in json format.
 Simple transformations can be added in the Configuration UI but our example requires more complex transformations.
-Transformations are written in a platform specific language called [Stellar](https://docs.hortonworks.com/HDPDocuments/HCP1/HCP-1.6.1/stellar-quick-ref/content/introduction_to_stellar_language.html).
+Transformations are written in a domain specific language called [Stellar](https://docs.hortonworks.com/HDPDocuments/HCP1/HCP-1.6.1/stellar-quick-ref/content/introduction_to_stellar_language.html).

 Click the >> icon to the right of Raw Json in the Advanced section.